 ‘Yes, Father,’ he said quickly, relieved it was an easy promise; he didn’t even want to leave the house any more.
 The world outside was awful and strange and dangerous and it made Father sad and Mother furious.
 He didn’t want to make them sad or furious ever again.

 Father smiled kindly down at him and wrapped him in a final embrace before getting up from the bed.
 He smoothed his robes and made way for the door, but paused for a moment.
-‘Keep out of trouble, Regulus.
+‘Keep out of trouble, son.
 I do not want to have to have this conversation again.’

 He nodded, searching for the right thing to say, but Father was already turning away.